AmarilloArts/Amarillos-ARKit-Suite/README.md

 # Amarillo's ARKit Suite

+Work in progress.
+Expect the addon and this readme to get better later.

 # What is this?

-Amarillo's ARKit Suite is a Blender add-on that adds a controller rig for ARKit face shape keys, so you can drive facial expressions with bones instead of moving sliders manually.
+Amarillo's ARKit Suite is a Blender add-on that adds a controller rig for ARKit face shape keys, so you can drive facial expressions with bones instead of moving the tiny shape key value sliders manually.

 # What features does it include?

 ### Packaged ARKit controller rig

-The add-on can append the included `ARKit Controller Rig.blend` collection into your scene.
+The add-on will append the included `ARKit Controller Rig.blend` collection into your scene, which is just a custom armature.

 ### ARKit shape key binding

 It creates drivers for matching ARKit shape keys on your face mesh.
 Missing shape keys are skipped, so it only binds what your character actually has.
+If you already have drivers for those shape keys, you might lose them so plan accordingly.

-### Eye controls
+### Controls

-The rig drives eye look, blink, squint, and wide shape keys from the eye guide bones.

-### Jaw and mouth controls

-It also binds the main jaw, mouth close, smile, frown, dimple, press, stretch, and upper/lower lip controls.
+The rig drives a bunch of ARKit shape keys using bones with constraints.
+At present moment this covers around 60% of shape keys.
+I'll add more later and I'll expand this section as well.

 ### Head follow